spectrochempy.read_opus

 NDDataset: [float64] a.u. (shape: (y:1, x:2567))

-Multiple files not merged (return a list of datasets).
+Multiple files not merged (return a list-like multi-dataset result).
 Note that a directory is specified

 >>> le = scp.read_opus('test.0000', 'test.0001', 'test.0002',